rayepasmonauto/rpma-rust1/docs/adr/020-repository-caching-strategy.md

 Accepted

 ## Context
 Frequent database queries for stable entities (e.g., categories, users, settings) can impact responsiveness.
-An in-memory caching layer is required to minimize database I/O for read-heavy workloads.
+An in-memory caching layer is required to minimize database I/O for read-heavy workloads while staying within the broader resource limits of the desktop environment.

 ## Decision

 ### Cache Implementation
 - A centralized, thread-safe `Cache` utility (`src-tauri/src/shared/repositories/cache.rs`) provides in-memory storage with LRU eviction.
 - Caching is applied at the **Infrastructure Layer** (Repositories).
+- This repository-specific cache is a subset of the broader application-wide memory management system.

 ### TTL and Invalidation Policy
 - **TTL Tiers**: `SHORT` (1m), `MEDIUM` (5m), `LONG` (15m).